ant-design/ant-design-pro-site/docs/mock-api.en-US.md

 type: Advanced
 ---

-Mocking data is a significant part of web application front end development which is the key of seperating front-end and back-end.
+Mocking data is a significant part of web application front end development which is the key of separating front-end and back-end.
 We can mock Restful API of background service to avoid development block of service side development progress.

 We can use [umi](https://umijs.org/) to mock data in Ant Design Pro.